 When God is ignored or rejected, the vacuum left is filled with something else, something which usurps the glory due to Him.

-7 Command these things as well, so that they may be without reproach.
-1 Timothy 5:7
+Command these things as well, so that they may be without reproach.
+First Timothy 5:7

 The messages in the prophecy of Jeremiah center around Judah’s failure to honor and worship God and the judgment that was about to come upon them.
 This judgment would spill over into the whole earth as God always has all the tribes, families, language groups, and nations in view, not only the Jews.
 Again and again the purpose of God to make Himself known to mankind comes piercing through.

-In chapter 16, Jeremiah says, “to you shall the nations come…” (vs. 19b).
+In chapter 16, Jeremiah says, “to you shall the nations come” (vs. 19).
 The nations will come and confess that their fathers had believed lies and trusted in man-made gods.
 These were powerless and empty.
 God responds to this kind of confession and makes Himself known.

-The Church of Jesus Christ has a special responsibility to be faithful to the Lord at every level, even in the matter of interpersonal relationships with older men and women, and younger men and women (1 Timothy 5:1-2).
+The Church of Jesus Christ has a special responsibility to be faithful to the Lord at every level, even in the matter of interpersonal relationships with older men and women, and younger men and women (First Timothy 5:1-2).
 Paul goes into detail about the care of widows, balancing corporate responsibility with familial obligations.
 There is a place for the church to assume a major role in the care of the true widow.
 Her character must be godly.
-She must not have other sources of support and be beyond the age of remarriage and childbearing.
-There were dangers of condoning laziness and sloth, but, also, of selfishly neglecting widows (or others) that were truly in need.
+She must have no other sources of support and be beyond the age of remarriage and childbearing.
+There were dangers of condoning laziness and sloth but also of selfishly neglecting widows (or others) who were truly in need.
 Paul’s thorough instructions aim to avoid excesses that would bring shame on the church.

 It’s all about knowing and glorifying God.
-That is why Judah existed.
-That is why the Church exists.
-That is why mankind exists.
+That is why Judah existed and it is why the Church exists.
+Indeed, that is why mankind exists.
 Is that your purpose?
 Beware of other gods that creep into our hearts: self-glorification, power, prestige, pride.
 “Such are not gods!”
-Let nothing compete for God’s glory that you and, as far as it depends on you, His church be above reproach.
+Let nothing compete for God’s glory that you and–as far as it depends on you–His church be above reproach.